aajain2/CS342-Project1/README.md

 ## Attribution

-ChatGPT was used to help me collect my thoughts for this README.
+I used AI to help me collect my thoughts for this README.